SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 In this case, the author can request an exposition to be "connected to".
 The portal admin will be able to accept such a request by accepting it here:
 <https://www.researchcatalogue.net/admin/part-of-requests/list>
-"Connecting to" a portal is only possible if the exposition has a minimum of visiblity.
+"Connecting to" a portal is only possible if the exposition has a minimum of visibility.
 This means the exposition has to be __shared__ within the portal, or fully public.

 ### Portal feed